ToghrulUTD/-Amazon-Review-Analysis-Web-Scraping-Aspect-Extraction-and-Sentiment-Analysis/README.md

 2 - I also web-scraped reviews from amazon website directly to asses and compare the model performances both with the custom LSTM sentiment classifier and pre-Trained Huggingface BERT sentiment classifer.

 ## Contents
-These two notebooks includes the following tasks:
+The notebooks includes the following tasks:

 1. Scrape reviews
 2. Exploratory data analysis